ghc-proposals/ghc-proposals/proposals/0512-nofieldselectors-per-datatype.md

     }
 ```

-We could also use the modifiers syntax.
+We could also use the modifiers syntax, when that is implemented.
+At that point, the pragma syntax could be deprecated and marked for deletion.
+Since pragmas are comments, GHC could reasonably provide a good warning message with a migration path, even after the pragma parsing/using code was deleted.

 ## 1.7 Unresolved Questions